Catherine22/WebServices/README.md

     <methods>;
 }
 ```

-6. Calling JavaScript function from Java.
+6. Calling JavaScript functions from Java.
 7. Saving photos to your device from the Internet.
 > Save the image after long-clicking it.